atsushieno/aap-core/README.md

 ... because it will make metadata non-queryable to normal Android app developers.

-Instead we provide a metadata generator tool `app-import-lv2-metadata`:
+Instead we ask LV2 plugin developers (importers) to describe everything in `aap-metadata.xml`and provide a metadata generator tool `app-import-lv2-metadata`:

+FIXME: this description is too old.
+Replace this with newer tool outputs.

 ```
 $ ./aap-import-lv2-metadata /sources/LV2/dist/lib/lv2/eg-midigate.lv2